 His abandonment of Mao's philosophy went further than Deng.
 He encouraged and adopted some western practices and economic policies.
 He openly questioned Marxist ideology and sought to extend accountability of the leadership.
 While Deng was paramount leader Hu remained his ‘left hand’, he rehabilitated many people who had been criticized under the Cultural Revolution.
 But by the mid 1980s Hu had become critical of Deng and upset many senior figures by instigating anti-corruption investigations.

-It was the widespread student protests in 1987 demanding Western style reforms that led to Hu Yaobang's downfall.
-The elder, senior members were increasingly unhappy with Hu's apparent acceptance of the demonstrator's rights to protest and also the too rapid speed of economic reform.
-Deng Xiaoping stepped in and removed him from the office of President although he remained as a member of the ruling SCP.
+It was the widespread student protests in 1987 demanding western style reforms that led to Hu Yaobang's downfall.
+The elder, senior members were increasingly unhappy with Hu's apparent acceptance of the demonstrator's rights to protest and also the very rapid speed of economic reform.
+Deng Xiaoping stepped in and removed him from the office of President; although he did remain a member of the ruling SCP.
+His death on 15th April 1989 from heart failure sparked the student protests in Tiananmen Square which were brutally suppressed by Deng.
+It was not until 2005 that he was rehabilitated as a great Chinese leader.
+He is now remembered as the leading reformer of his generation.

-Deng Xiaoping [22 Aug 1904 - 19 Feb 1997] or Teng Hsiao-p'ing WG
+Deng Xiaoping 邓小平[22 Aug 1904 - 19 Feb 1997] or Teng Hsiao-p'ing WG

 Paramount Leader 1978 - 1992